zyteo/LighTide/readme.md

 Added get details button to retrive and update sun/tide details.
 Successfully shifted Map from App to its own component.
 Added Mapbox static tile layer.
 Got the map to focus on position on searching a place.
+MVP Done!
 ```

 ### Problem-Solving Strategy

 Google geocode API wasn't technically free since credit details were required.
 Had to research and switch to another geocode API, decided on geoapify.
-Realised that sunrise/sunset details could take in date from anytime, but tides only had a 10 day grace period.

 ### Unsolved problems